 Understanding Vinyl Flooring and Its Vulnerability

 Rust stains can be unsightly and very difficult to remove due to the composition of the vinyl itself.
 Vinyl is a synthetic material created out of chlorine and ethylene.
 In layman's terms, it is a durable plastic manufactured to substitute for metal flooring.
 It is cheaper to purchase, easier to install, and unfortunately, can be susceptible to rust stains when the room's continual oxygen flow combines with the vinyl to produce oxidation.

 How to Get Rust Stains Out of Vinyl Flooring With Homemade Solution

 This homemade solution will fade the rust stain off your vinyl floor.

 Before you get started, you need to grab a few materials.

 - Baking soda

 - Spread a thin layer of baking soda over the rust stain.
-Baking soda is rough in texture and able to lift rust stains out of their resting place.
+Baking soda is rough in texture.
+It can work as an abrasive in the scrubbing process.

 - Wet your rag with vinegar and rub over the stained surface.